query_builder#

 After each transformation, the QueryBuilder is modified and returned with that transformation applied.
 To re-use the transformations in a QueryBuilder as the base for multiple queries, create a view using create_view() and write queries on that view.

-At any point, a QueryBuilder instance can have an aggregation like count() applied to it, potentially after a groupby(), yielding a QueryExpr object.
-This QueryExpr can then be passed to evaluate() to obtain differentially private results to the query.
+At any point, a QueryBuilder instance can have an aggregation like count() applied to it, potentially after a groupby(), yielding an object that can be passed to evaluate() to obtain differentially private results to the query.

 Data#